On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Preliminaries

+Since the known landscape for \maxcutforreal and \maxtwolintwo are equivalent from an algorithmic perspective, we only refer to \maxcutforreal throughout the remaining section to match with previous results.

-\weightedmaxcut can be solved by a naive search over all partitions of the graph.
+Observe that \maxcutforreal can be solved by a naive brute force search over all possible assignments or partitions.
 Since each partition represents a binary choice for each and every vertex the classical naive search must try $O(2^n)$ many partitions in expectation and a quantum naive search \cite{Gro96} must try $O(2^{n/2})$ many partitions in expectation.
-We are not aware of any algorithms that give better upper bounds for \gapweightedmaxcut in our regime of interest prior to our work.
+Williams~\cite{Wil05} then shows an algorithm which finds the exact value of the cut (or total weights of satisfied constraints) in $1.8^n$-time.

-Since the approximate variant of \weightedmaxcut is a special case of \uniquegames, all \uniquegames upper bounds apply.
+But we are then interested in whether the approximation variant makes the problem any easier.
+Since the approximate variant of \maxcutforreal is a special case of \uniquegames, all \uniquegames upper bounds apply.
 These upper bounds are well-summarized in Khot's survey~\cite{Kho10}; here we will highlight the algorithms most relevant to our regime of interest.
-First we mention two polynomial-time algorithms: \cite{CMM06a} showed an algorithm which decides the $(1- \varepsilon, 1 - C \sqrt{ \varepsilon })$-gap problem for some sufficiently large constant $C$, and \cite{CMM06} showed an algorithm which decides the $(1 - \varepsilon, 1 - \varepsilon \sqrt{ \log n })$-gap problem. \cite{ABS15}'s breakthrough result showed a sub-exponential-time algorithm for deciding even smaller polynomial gaps between the YES and NO case; specifically, they showed a $2^{n^k}$-time algorithm which decides the $(1 - \varepsilon, 1 - \sqrt{\varepsilon / k^3})$-gap problem for any $k$ larger than $\log \log n / \log n$ \cite{Ste10}.
+First we mention two polynomial-time algorithms: \cite{CMM06a} showed an algorithm which decides the $(1- \varepsilon, 1 - C \sqrt{ \varepsilon })$-gap problem for some sufficiently large constant $C$, and \cite{CMM06b} showed an algorithm which decides the $(1 - \varepsilon, 1 - \varepsilon \sqrt{ \log n })$-gap problem. \cite{ABS15}'s breakthrough result showed a sub-exponential-time algorithm for deciding even smaller polynomial gaps between the YES and NO case; specifically, they showed a $2^{n^k}$-time algorithm which decides the $(1 - \varepsilon, 1 - \sqrt{\varepsilon / k^3})$-gap problem for any $k$ larger than $\log \log n / \log n$ \cite{Ste10}.
 Their algorithm traces out a difficulty curve for Unique Games that increases as soundness approaches $1 - \sqrt{\varepsilon}$, where the parallel repetition regime ends (see the solid line in \cref{fig:fg-maxcut}).

-So while there are polynomial-time algorithms for $(1 - \varepsilon,1 - C \cdot \varepsilon^{1/2})$-gap \weightedmaxcut with large enough constant $C$ and even a sub-exponential-time for smaller constants $C$, for small enough $C$ there are no known upper bounds (beyond naive search).
-The difficulty of \gapweightedmaxcut for $c > 1/2$ is an open question, with no known sub-exponential-time algorithms even for $c = 1/2 + 0.001$ (see the dashed line in \cref{fig:fg-maxcut}).
-In fact, any such algorithm would immediately be faster than \cite{ABS15} in the $c=1/2$ regime!